Dr. Lindsey A. Smogor, DVM

-Dr. Lindsey received a Bachelor of Science from the University of Las Vegas Nevada (UNLV) in Pre-Professional Biology with a minor in Psychology and Chemistry in 2008 prior to entering veterinary school.
+Dr. Lindsey received a Bachelor of Science from the+ University of Las Vegas Nevada (UNLV) in Pre-Professional Biology with a minor in Psychology and Chemistry in 2008 prior to entering veterinary school.
 She attended her first year of Vet School in the Caribbean at Ross University.
 She transferred into Oklahoma State University (OSU) during her second year of veterinary school and graduated in 2013.

 Dr. Lindsey has a special interest in Podiatry and Lameness.
 She attended farrier school in 2011 at Oklahoma State Horseshoeing School and started a horseshoeing business while obtaining her DVM at OSU.
 Dr. Lindsey has attended many seminars/ labs hosted by well-known farriers/equine podiatrists and obtained continuing education on equine podiatry.
 She recently completed 240 hours in animal chiropractic education and passed the AVCA exam becoming certified in animal chiropractic.

-The practice has recently expanded to include a small animal clinic and boarding facility in NW Tucson, renaming the practice Jackpot Veterinary Center.
+The practice has since expanded to include a equine hospital, small animal clinic and dog/cat boarding facility in NW Tucson, renaming the practice Jackpot Veterinary Center.

-Lauren C. Thomas, DVM, cVMA
+Dr. Lauren C. Thomas, DVM, cVMA

 Dr. Lauren Thomas is a Tucson native, growing up in the Marana area, and was exposed to a large variety of animals from a young age.
 At first mostly growing up with the various cats and dogs, she joined a local 4-H club and started raising, breeding and showing rabbits, which led to goats and then eventually horses.
 After graduating from Marana High School, Dr. Thomas attended the University of Arizona – Go Cats!!, and obtained her Bachelors of Science in Microbiology.
 She was fortunate to get accepted and to attend Colorado State University and graduated with her Doctorate of Veterinary Medicine in 2008.